February 26th Weekly Update

 This is an important reminder for us all as community conveners - assumptions and observational insight are not enough in helping us put together accessible events.
 We have a responsibility to educate ourselves on matters of accessibility continually.
 We can do this by:

-Here are ways you can prioritise accessibility as you plan virtual events:
+Here are ways you can prioritize accessibility as you plan virtual events:

 Ask speakers and participants if they have accessibility requirements.
 Include questions in registration forms and speaker confirmation emails that prompt event participants to detail what accessibility accommodations they need around live captioning, large print, advance copies of slides, sign language, etc.